chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 To import it into Cytoscape:

-* File > Import > Network > File ...
+* File > Import > Network from File ...
 * Select `hero-network.csv`
-* Advanced Options ...: indicate the delimiter is a tabulator (**TAB**).
+* Advanced Options ...: indicate the delimiter is only a tabulator (**TAB**).
-  * :warning: If you use the default delimiter, a comma, you will mistakenly get too many nodes (as node names include commas inside) and Cytoscape may hang for a long time or crash.
+  * :warning: If you keep the default delimiter, a comma, or you use tabulator and comma, you will mistakenly get too many nodes (as node names include commas inside) and Cytoscape may hang for a long time or crash.
 * Column 1 should be "Source" (it's a green disc)
 * Column 2 should be "Target" (it's a red target)
 * OK